m0wer/backup_files/README.md

    Optionally, add a remote upstream to this repo.

-1. Copy and edit the playbook variables to your inventory file, which you can place under *custom/* since its gitignored.
+1. Copy and edit the playbook variables from *group_vars/all.yml* to your inventory file, which you can place under *custom/* since its gitignored.

    An example inventory (*custom/home_servers/hosts.yml*) could look like: